The Malvern Book Group meets monthly…

 Mums and dads – and nans and grandads – are welcome to join the Malvern Book Group.
 This is a very informal, social gathering.
 Please talk to Mr.Kynaston if you’re interested or would like a little bit more information.

-The Book Group’s next meeting will take place on Thursday 27th February at 7.30pm in The Roby Pub on Greystone Road.
+The Book Group’s last meeting was held on Thursday 27th February at 7.30pm in The Roby Pub on Greystone Road.

-Our book for February is ‘An Anonymous Girl’ by Greer Hendricks & Sarah Pekkanen.
+Our book for February was ‘An Anonymous Girl’ by Greer Hendricks & Sarah Pekkanen.

 The website www.goodreads.com says: